2023/24 Admissions

 Put the Dual Degree Programme (Programme Code: ECOTU) as your first choice.
 We will put students who have chosen our Programme as first choice at a higher priority.

 If we think that you are suitable for our programme, we will invite you for an interview conducted by a joint selection panel of the two universities.
-The joint interview for Macau and Taiwan applicants will be held in late February 2023 and the 1st round interview for international applicants in early Mar 2023.
+The joint interview for Macau, Taiwan and international applicants usually will be held from around February 2024 to March 2024.

 Yes of course, many of our students did not take Economics in high school as well.